 Then finally with the sub-conscious ascent, I discovered in turn how these new numbers (i.e. the Zeta 1 zeros) are likewise implicitly involved in our every-day cardinal understanding of the natural numbers 1, 2, 3 and so on.

-In other words, I had now discovered the truly relative nature of the number system in both cardinal and ordinal terms where analytic (quantitative) notions were dynamically inseparable from their corresponding holistic (qualitative) meanings.
+In other words, I had now discovered the truly relative nature of the number system in both cardinal and ordinal terms where analytic (quantitative) notions are dynamically inseparable from their corresponding holistic (qualitative) meanings.
 Or to put it another way, I witnessed the unveiling of the hidden (unconscious) aspect of number and its fundamental relationship with accepted conscious notions.

 Thus in the most mysterious manner, the relative independence of each quantitative number (in cardinal or ordinal terms) is remarkably synchronised with the relative interdependence of all numbers in qualitative terms.